Sri-kanth-004/Sri-kanth-004/README.md

 - 👋 Hi, I’m @Sri-kanth-004
 - 👀 I’m interested in "Data Science"
-- 🌱 I’m currently learning Python, Machine-Learning, AI, Deeplearning
+- 🌱 I’m currently learning Python, Machine-Learning, AI, Deeplearning, Mysql
-- 💞️ I’m looking to collaborate on Different kind of Datasets
+- 💞️ Looking for an Opportunity as a 'Data scientist'

 <!---
 Sri-kanth-004/Sri-kanth-004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.